The following will help you make the most useful submissions to IDEA. But before you get started, please see our How To

-2. In the interview, downplay the question of your subjects’ pronunciation to prevent them “improving” their speech.
+2. In the interview (unscripted speech), downplay the question of your subjects’ pronunciation to prevent them “improving” their speech.

 3. If you are a beginner, you may find our Recording Guidelines useful.

 4. Your recording will contain BOTH of the following: first, your subject’s reading of

 Comma Gets A Cure (give it to your subject on a clipboard to avoid script rustle); and, second, an unscripted monologue of a least one minute, both on the same recording.
 (This unscripted speech is also necessary if you’re sending us a self-submission.)
 For the unscripted monologue, ask the subject to talk about his or her family history, the place he or she was born and raised, place names, local idioms: the topics that will be most useful.
-To elicit continuous speech rather than dialogue, ask the subject to begin with the words, “I was born …” and tell him or her that you won’t speak yourself unless absolutely necessary.
+To elicit continuous speech rather than dialogue, you might ask the subject to begin with the words, “I was born …” and tell him or her that you won’t speak yourself unless absolutely necessary.
 (Your voice will be edited out of the final recording.)
 Avoid asking questions (difficult to edit out); instead use prompts like, “Please speak for a while about (desired topic) …” Then just smile and nod while they speak, staying completely mute yourself.

 5. If your subject speaks English in the accent of his or her first language, please ask him or her to read or recite some brief text (fifteen to thirty seconds) in his or her own first language and provide you a copy of it (in original language plus an English translation) for you to include in your transcription.
 (Click here to see an example.)
-Total maximum recording time (reading and monologue): five minutes.
+Total maximum recording time (reading and unscripted speech): five minutes.